peterdelgado-droid/Brastlewark/README.md

 -Koin for DI as it the best option for small project projects.
 The creation of extras classes is diminished greatly.
 ![](finalgithub.mov)

-EXPERIMENTAL:
+#EXPERIMENTAL:
-Added Appollo Graphql to query repositories and create data classes.
+Added Apollo Graphql to query repositories and create data classes.